-Respecting the battle of Badon, Nennius, or we should, I think, say his Editor, states that Arthur bore on his shield the image of the virgin, and that he slew with his own hand nine hundred and forty men.
-Geoffrey states the same respecting the shield; but reduces the number of Arthur's victims to exactly one half, or four hundred and seventy.
-We have seen that, in relating the story of Arthur and Medrod in Britain, he has recourse to other authorities, than that which had sufficed for the account of the hero's conti-In most Kymric copies there is no remark to nental wars. this effect; in the last the authority is said to be Walter, the Archdeacon: but in the earliest Cambrian MS, the truth
+Respecting the battle of Badon Nennius-or we should, I think, say his editor-states that Arthur bore on his shield the image of the Virgin, and that he slew with his own hand nine hundred and forty men.
+Geoffrey states the same respecting the shield, but reduces the number of Arthur's victims to exactly one-half, or four hundred and seventy.
+We have seen that, in relating the story of Arthur and Medrod in Britain, he has recourse to other authorities than that which had sufficed for the account of the hero's Continental wars.
+In most Kymric copies there is no remark to this effect; in the last the authority is said to be Walter, the archdeacon; but in the earliest Cambrian MS. the truth seems to peep out in the words, "Here ends the story of Arthur and Medrod," thus, by the admission of an extra story, implying that some other authority had been used previously.
+This ignorance of true Kymric history again appears still more distinctly as we proceed.
+In the following table, where the list of kings given by Geoffrey is compared with the much more perfect one given in the poem called the Kyvoesi of Merddin, the discrepancy is most surprising.
+Of the three first in Geoffrey's list Kymric writers know nothing, while our traditions, triads, and historical documents are shown to be more authentic by the fact that Nennius names the same persons as the native authorities:

-Digitized by Google

-THE CHRONICLES.